-- Establish a formal industrial board for advising the PSP on opportunities for scholarships, vacancies, and links with companies. - Collect feedback from graduates and external stakeholders regarding the PSP in a manner that is both more efficient and structured.
+- Establish a formal industrial board which advises the PSP in these directions appropriately. - Institutionalise the collection feedback from graduates and external stakeholders regarding the PSP in a manner that is both more efficient and structured. - Encourage students to make use of Erasmus+ for training and experience. - Introduce more practical scenarios and worldwide best practices, especially in cases of risk management.